juliamae/githooks/README.md

 githooks
 ========

 These are the git hooks I use.
-Drop them into your repo's `.git/hooks` directory if you feel like it.
+Drop them into your repo's `.git/hooks` directory if you feel like it, or [make the hooks global](#making-hooks-global) for all your projects.

 commit-msg
 ----------